Important Code Information

 ACH50 is the abbreviation for air changes per hour at 50 pascals (Pa) pressure differential.
 This is the most common metric used to determine the air tightness and energy efficiency of a home.
 It represents that total number of times the full volume of air inside a building can be sucked out (or pushed out) of the house at 50 pascals of pressure.
 In most climates zones where we install AeroBarrier, a decent ACH50 is between 3.0 and 5.0 with the lower number representing a tighter envelope.
 We often seal below 3.0 for our customers that want greatly improved efficiency.
 Once you get to 0.6 ACH50, you have reached Passive House certification levels that represent truly remarkable energy efficiency.

 When duct blast testing a home, each HVAC system must be tested independently.
-You can expect to pay between $200 and $300 for your first HVAC system, with additional systems on the same property costing a bit less when tested during the same mobilization.
+You can expect to pay between $150 to $500, depending on the size and number of HVAC systems at the property.